 Last Updated: July 15th, 2019 at 2:14 pm

 Read Time: 3 Minutes

 Drunk Driving Accidents TodayThe 2016 Florida Highway Safety and Motor Vehicles Crash Facts report, released in December of 2017, reported 5,223 alcohol confirmed crashes.
 Whereas alcohol confirmed fatalities reached 461, alcohol confirmed injuries totaled to 3,160.
 This is almost a 5% decrease from the previous year, and the thousands of individuals suffering injuries as a result of drunk driving are still looking for justice.

-Luckily, steps are being taken to curb drunk driving in South Florida.
+What Can be Done to Limit Drunk Driving?Luckily, steps are being taken to curb drunk driving in South Florida.
 For one, Florida enforces strict laws to protect the public from drunk drivers.